-commencement day means the day on which the Labour Relations Legislation Amendment Act 2006 Part 7 Division 1 came into operation.
+commencement day means the day on which the Labour Relations Legislation Amendment Act 2006 Part 7 Division 1 came into operation 1.

-[Division 2 inserted by No. 36 of 2006 s.
-52.]
+[Clause 3 inserted by No. 36 of 2006 s.
+52(d).]

 Notes

-1 This is a compilation of the Construction Industry Portable Paid Long Service Leave Act 1985 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 21 May 2010 of the Construction Industry Portable Paid Long Service Leave Act 1985 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table